PROXIMANOVA-LIGHT.OTF PROXIMANOVA-LIGHTIT.OTF PROXIMANOVA-EXTRABLD.OTF PROXIMANOVA-BOLD.OTFPROXIMANOVA-BLACK.OTF

-- AVG Business Antivirus
+- AVG Business Cloud Console

 Firewall monitors all network traffic between devices and the outside world to protect you from unauthorized communication and intrusions.
 The two profiles you can assign to defined networks are:

 We recommend you apply the Untrusted profile to all networks that are not your private network, such as when you connect to the Internet in a café or at an airport.
 Network profiles are one of the rule matching attributes, meaning rules for trusted profiles are not active when connected to a network classified as untrusted and vice versa.
-Rules can be set to only apply to one profile, or both.
+Rules can be set to apply to either one profile or both.

-Internet Connection Sharing mode: this option will allow a trusted user to connect to the internet through your PC and/or connect to devices connected to the internet via your PC.
+Internet Connection Sharing mode: This option will allow a trusted user to connect to the internet through your PC and/or connect to devices connected to the internet via your PC.
 This opens additional ports, which could be a security concern.